claresudbery/clare-wiki-ably/pages/coding/tools/intellij-idea.md

 ### List of shortcuts

+- See also [IntelliJ shortcuts](#intellij-shortcuts) above - which seem slightly different - maybe different keyboard mapping?
 - [Full list of Mac shortcuts](https://www.jetbrains.com/help/idea/reference-keymap-mac-default.html)
 - Find/show usages: Alt + Splat + F7
   - or just Alt + F7
 - Go back: Cmd + [
+- finding stuff:
+  - Search everywhere: Shift + Shift
   - Find in files: Cmd + shift + F
+  - Search for objects / classes rather than just "find in files"
-- Search everywhere: Shift + Shift
+    - Cmd + Shift O gives files and classes
+    - Cmd + O gives just classes
+    - Cmd + Alt + O gives symbols, which is everything but classes
+    - Note that IntelliJ does not describe this as "Find" or "Search" but as "Go to"
+- Refactoring menu: Ctrl + t
+- Cmd + Shift + Enter - finish a line (if no semicolon for instance)
+- Alt + Up = select the nearest thing - up again to select wider scope
+- In Command + O search menu, instead of typing GameBuilder to search for GameBuilder, you can just type GB